-"(iii) Agricultural labor or services.-With respect to an employee performing agricultural labor or services, this paragraph shall not apply with respect to the verification of the employee until the date that is 36 months after the date of the enactment of title VIII of division B of the Secure the Border Act of 2023.
+"(iii) AGRICULTURAL LABOR OR SERVICES.-With respect to an employee performing agricultural labor or services, this paragraph shall not apply with respect to the verification of the employee until the date that is 36 months after the date of the enactment of the Legal Workforce Act.title VIII of division B of the Secure the Border Act of 2023.
 For purposes of the preceding sentence, the term 'agricultural labor or services' has the meaning given such term by the Secretary of Agriculture in regulations and includes agricultural labor as defined in section 3121(g) of the Internal Revenue Code of 1986, agriculture as defined in section 3(f) of the Fair Labor Standards Act of 1938 (29 U.S.C.
 203(f)), the handling, planting, drying, packing, packaging, processing, freezing, or grading prior to delivery for storage of any agricultural or horticultural commodity in its unmanufactured state, all activities required for the preparation, processing or manufacturing of a product of agriculture (as such term is defined in such section 3(f)) for further distribution, and activities similar to all the foregoing as they relate to fish or shellfish facilities.
 An employee described in this clause shall not be counted for purposes of clause (i).

-"(iv) Extensions.-
+"(iv) EXTENSIONS.-

-"(I) On request.-Upon request by an employer having 50 or fewer employees, the Secretary shall allow a one-time 6-month extension of the effective date set out in this subparagraph applicable to such employer.
+"(I) ON REQUEST.-Upon request by an employer having 50 or fewer employees, the Secretary shall allow a one-time 6-month extension of the effective date set out in this subparagraph applicable to such employer.
 Such request shall be made to the Secretary and shall be made prior to such effective date.

-"(II) FOLLOWING REPORT.-If the study under section 814 of title VIII of division B of the Secure the Border Act of 2023 has been submitted in accordance with such section, the Secretary of Homeland Security may extend the effective date set out in clause (iii) on a one-time basis for 12 months.
+"(II) FOLLOWING REPORT.-If the study under section 715814 of the Legal Workforce Actitle VIII of division B of the Secure the Border Act of 2023 has been submitted in accordance with such section, the Secretary of Homeland Security may extend the effective date set out in clause (iii) on a one-time basis for 12 months.

-"(v) Transition rule.-Subject to paragraph (4), the following shall apply to a person or other entity hiring, recruiting, or referring an individual for employment in the United States until the effective date or dates applicable under clauses (i) through (iii):
+"(v) TRANSITION RULE.-Subject to paragraph (4), the following shall apply to a person or other entity hiring, recruiting, or referring an individual for employment in the United States until the effective date or dates applicable under clauses (i) through (iii):

-"(I) This subsection, as in effect before the enactment of title VIII of division B of the Secure the Border Act of 2023.
+"(I) This subsection, as in effect before the enactment of the Legal Workforce Act. title VIII of division B of the Secure the Border Act of 2023.

 "(II) Subtitle A of title IV of the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (8 U.S.C.
-1324a note), as in effect before the effective date in section 807(c) of title VIII of division B of the Secure the Border Act of 2023.
+1324a note), as in effect before the effective date in section 707807(c) of the Legal Workforce Act.title VIII of division B of the Secure the Border Act of 2023.

 "(III) Any other provision of Federal law requiring the person or entity to participate in the E-Verify Program described in section 403(a) of the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (8 U.S.C.
-1324a note), as in effect before the effective date in section 807(c) of title VIII of division B of the Secure the Border Act of 2023, including Executive Order 13465 (8 U.S.C.
+1324a note), as in effect before the effective date in section 707807(c) of the Legal Workforce Act, title VIII of division B of the Secure the Border Act of 2023, including Executive Order 13465 (8 U.S.C.
 1324a note; relating to Government procurement).